 December 15, 2021

-2021 is just about a thing of the past and while we could reflect on all that’s happened in the last 12 months (let alone the last 24), we chose to rather look ahead.
-And indeed you can’t have one without the other, our past defines our future and the two are inextricably linked – so while reflecting is good, it’s worth more to learn what we can from what’s behind us so we can aim to get out in front of what’s ahead.
+2021 is just about a thing of the past and while we could reflect on all that’s happened in the last 12 months (let alone the last 24), we chose to rather look ahead at the business trends for 2022.
+And indeed you can’t have one without the other, our past defines our future and the two are inextricably linked – so while reflecting is good, it’s worth more to learn what we can from what’s behind us, so we can aim to get out in front of what’s ahead.

 “Innovation is key.
 Only those who have the agility to change with the market and innovate quickly will survive.” – Robert Kiyosaki

 We’ve highlighted these 3 ways in which all involved can not only survive, but succeed in the next 12 months:

 While the very statement lends itself to the oxymoronic, the difference between change and agility is that change can be seen as a fundamental shift in a business offering or how an institution does business – it is generally a wholesale change from the ground up.

 Agility is an ongoing, always moving approach to business and the way you go about – you may have your goal and vision for your company, and if it’s a success or at its core it offers something people will always want, then agility can be seen as one’s ability to adapt to the market and ensure that the product and/or offering remains relevant, desired and valuable.

 To remain agile can be likened to a pivot: you stay in the same place essentially but turn to face new directions and offer your strengths in new ways.

 Innovation is the parent of agility because if you’re adapting to the changing world to keep up with the times then you’re ensuring your place in the future – you’re willing and able to remain open to meeting new needs and ways to provide for them, and by its very definition, that’s innovation.

 Take a look at these businesses that remained agile during the pandemic to ensure they stayed up with the times and up with the consumers’ needs: